Ji-minhyeok/Ji-minhyeok/README.md

 </div>

-# 👋 Hi there, I'm Ji-minhyeok!
+# 👋 Hi there, I'm minhyeok!

 ---